ICS Web

 2025

-UX Design: Anneloes ter Harmsel, Herald Boer
+UX (Anneloes ter Harmsel, Herald Boer)

 An initial concept presentation was used to align stakeholders by visualizing how key brand elements could be applied consistently across web components, setting clear direction before system-level implementation.